aeminium-labs/solana-nft-monitor/README.md

 ### Was this useful?

-I'm glad 😊 I accept tips!
+We're glad 😊 We accept tips!
 Solana wallet: `6HvBqNvZ8zTJRshvaDyLCqXm6V5wM5Dgke4tvjoUw6KP`

 ### Credits

-Thanks to [@braposo](https://github.com/braposo) for working on the original [Gloom Monitor](https://github.com/braposo/gloom-monitor)!
+* [@braposo](https://github.com/braposo) built the original [Gloom Monitor](https://github.com/braposo/gloom-monitor) and is the resident TypeScript guy!
+* [@pgaspar](https://github.com/pgaspar) extendeded the monitor to support multiple collections, added support for Alpha Art and Exchange Art and writes the Ruby scripts.

+This project was originally on **pgaspar/solana-nft-monitor**, but we moved it to the **Moon Landing Crew** organization, where we keep working on it together 🚀